 Rectal discomfort - bleeding from pushing too hard, pain or burning sensation in the anal area

 Bloating/feeling as if you can’t fully empty your bowels.

-Constipation can be uncomfortable and be viewed as a minor issue, but if left unmanaged, the toxins caused by waste products in stuck in your colon may result in an infection occurs off the colon wall.
+Constipation can be uncomfortable and be viewed as a minor issue, but if left unmanaged, the toxins caused by waste products stuck in your colon may result in an infection along the colon wall.
 This is known as diverticulitis, which may lead to systemic inflammation and a variety of other health issues.

 Damage to your pelvic floor muscles may also occur from over-straining.
 Because these same muscles help to control bladder function, chronic straining due to constipation may lead to urinary incontinence.

 When the digestive system doesn’t work properly, a chain reaction occurs that can affect every system.
 Food that is not broken down putrefies and rots in the gut, poisoning the body from its own waste.

 These toxins innately find a way out of the body if the colon and liver cannot manage the job, putting extra stress on the kidneys and skin.
 Chronic constipation can then result in symptoms such as body odor, skin eruptions, bad breath, headaches, fatigue, muscle aches and the propensity to develop serious systemic illnesses such as autoimmune disease and cancer.

 - Age: We lose muscle contraction strength as we get older

 - Gender: Women tend to have more issues with constipation than men due to several factors, including hormonal changes.